Skip to main content

 ADVANCE Scholars are those who are in years 1-3 (i.e., prior to third-year review) of their tenure-track position and self-identify as first-generation college graduate, and/or early career tenure-track faculty from historically underrepresented groups in academia at Texas A&M University.

-While we are not accepting applications currently, we will open the application process in Fall, 2020.
+We are not accepting applications currently.
 The following information is provided to help people determine their interest and eligibility.

 .
 The application for Texas A&M University’s ADVANCE Scholar Program requires submission of the following:

 (2-3 pages): The cover letter should briefly address scholastic trajectory in higher education; awareness and/or engagement with issues of diversity, social justice, campus climate and inclusion, a description of research interests; long-term research/academic goals; and timeline for advancement to tenure.
 It should also detail how participation in the ADVANCE Scholars Program will benefit your career advancement.